Skip to main content

 Step 11 - Image 2

-Step 12: Loosen the battery screws
+Step 12: Remove the battery

 Step 12 - Image 1